Hardware de mecanizado CNC: Una guía completa para la precisión, Eficiencia, y resolución de problemas

 Once setup is complete, the CNC machine takes over.
 The process typically includes three sequential steps (递进式 layer-by-layer refinement):

-3. Refinamiento: Achieves the exact dimensions and surface quality (P.EJ., Ra 1.6μm for visible parts).
+3. Refinamiento: Achieves the exact dimensions and surface quality (p.ej., Ra 1.6μm for visible parts).
 This step uses slower cutting speeds to avoid tool marks.

 • Ejemplo: For a smartphone aluminum shell, finishing ensures the edges are smooth to the touch—no burrs or scratches that could harm users.

-2.3 Post-maquinamiento: Refinamiento & Cheque de calidad
+2.3 Post-mecanizado: Refinement & Control de calidad

 Después de cortar, the part needs final touches to meet design standards:

-2. Tratamiento superficial: Applies coatings to improve durability or appearance (P.EJ., painting for corrosion resistance, anodizing for a matte finish).
+2. Tratamiento superficial: Applies coatings to improve durability or appearance (p.ej., painting for corrosion resistance, anodizing for a matte finish).

 3. Arriba 4 Applications of CNC Machining Hardware